joj-macho/joj-macho.github.io/tutorials/python/setting-up-for-python.md

 ### Running Python Programs from a Terminal

-Sometimes, it's useful to run your Python program from a terminal.
-This is especially handy if you want to run an existing program without opening it for editing.
-Below are step-by-step instructions for running your program from a terminal, depending on your operating system.
+Sometimes, you might prefer to run your Python program from a terminal.
+This can be useful when you want to execute an existing program without making further edits.
+Below, you'll find step-by-step instructions for running your program from a terminal, based on your operating system.

 Follow these steps to run your Python program from a terminal: